Health screening - women - ages 40 to 64

 BLOOD PRESSURE SCREENING

 - Have your blood pressure checked every 2 years.
 If the top number (systolic number) is between 120 and 139 or the bottom number (diastolic number) is between 80 and 89 mm Hg or higher, have it checked every year.

 - Watch for blood pressure screenings in your area.
 Ask your provider if you can stop in to have your blood pressure checked.
 Or check your blood pressure using the automated machines at local grocery stores and pharmacies.

 - If the top number is greater than 140, or the bottom number is greater than 90, schedule an appointment with your provider.

 - If you have diabetes, heart disease, kidney problems, or certain other conditions, you may need to have your blood pressure checked more often.

-- If you are over age 44, you should be checked every 5 years.
+- If you are age 20 or older and have risk factors for coronary heart disease, your cholesterol should be checked every five years.